Socrates Sculpture Park: History and description

 At the Socrates Sculpture Park's main entrance hangs a 10 by 28 ft billboard structure that has been an ongoing installation since 1999.
 The original billboard was a mirror image of the street created by artist Mathieu Borysevicz built by ongoing volunteer Ross H. Radtke, a mechanical engineer and neighbour.

 New billboards are installed once or twice per year.
 Artists work with printmaking and photography to create an image that greets visitors as they enter the park and sets the tone for the current show.
 The billboards are in conjunction with each spring exhibition.

 The park has numerous workshops and public programming.
 Many artists lead tour programs of current exhibitions, there are summer art projects, and various free public events, such as yoga and capoeira on Saturdays and outdoor movie screenings on Wednesdays that begin in mid-July and end in mid-August.
 GrowNYC runs an Astoria Farmer's Market in the park every Saturday during the summer months.

+The Cubes, constructed from old shipping containers, house the administrative offices at Socrates Sculpture Park.

 In January 2019, the Park announced its plan to construct and install permanent staff offices made out of shipping containers.
 This would be the park's first permanent on-site structure.
+Construction of the building, called the Cubes, was completed in 2024.